Shami Chakrabarti: Liberty

 After working as in-house counsel, Chakrabarti was appointed director of Liberty in 2003.
 As director, she campaigned against what the pressure group saw as the "excessive" anti-terrorist measures that followed the September 11 attacks in the United States, such as the Anti-terrorism, Crime and Security Act 2001 (ATCSA).
 The organisation is a prominent opponent of recent counter-terrorism legislation.

 Chakrabarti is a frequent contributor to BBC Radio and TV and various newspapers on the topic of human rights and civil liberties.
 The Observer wrote that she puts in "seemingly endless appearances on Question Time and the rolling news bulletins".
 She was also described by David Aaronovitch in The Times as "probably the most effective public affairs lobbyist of the past 20 years".

 In December 2005, the BBC Radio 4 Today programme ran a poll of listeners to establish "who runs Britain."
 After many hours of debate, Today placed Chakrabarti on the shortlist of ten people "who may run Britain."

 She was shortlisted in the Channel 4 Political Awards 2006 for the "Most Inspiring Political Figure" award.
 It was voted for by the public and she came second to Jamie Oliver, above Tony Blair, David Cameron, George Galloway and Bob Geldof.

 In 2009, Shami Chakrabarti called Prevent the "biggest spying operation in Britain in modern times".

 Chakrabarti stepped down as the director of Liberty on 31 March 2016.
 Martha Spurrier was announced as her successor.

 Andy Burnham

-In June 2008, Andy Burnham, the British Secretary of State for Culture, Media and Sport, made what Chakrabarti claimed were "insinuations" in an interview in Progress magazine at Shadow Home Secretary David Davis's resignation over the 42-day detention for terror suspects.
+In June 2008, Andy Burnham, then British Secretary of State for Culture, Media and Sport, made what Chakrabarti claimed were "insinuations" in an interview in Progress magazine about Shadow Home Secretary David Davis's resignation over the 42-day detention for terror suspects.
 Davis, a Conservative MP, was said by Burnham to have had "late-night, hand-wringing, heart-melting phone calls with Shami Chakrabarti."
 Chakrabarti received an apology from Burnham for his "innuendo and attempted character assassination".